 - Reducing your vehicle use as much as possible.

 - Obey the prohibition on wood heating during smog alerts.
+(Reminder that solid fuel-burning stoves and fireplaces that are not compliant with Montréal’s regulations must never be used).

 Did you know that wood heating is one of the main causes of wintertime smog in Montréal?
 It is prohibited to use a wood-burning stove or fireplace during smog warnings.
 This prohibition is in effect at all times if your appliance is not compliant with emission regulations.